hans-jorg/efm32gg-stk3700-gcc-cmsis/X43-NAND-Flash/README.md

 * an ST NAND256W3A with 8-bit parallel data interface with 256 Mb (=32 MBytes)
 * an Winbond W29N01HVDINA with 1 Mb (=128 MBytes).

-So both use an 8-bit parallel data interface.
+Both use an 8-bit parallel data interface.

 There are differences in capacity, page size and command formats.